mxcube/mxcubecore/CONTRIBUTING.md

 git checkout develop`
 git pull --rebase develop
 ```
-* Create a new branch, its recommended to use a meaningfull name. for instance [initials]-[fix/feature]-[some name] i.e mo-feature-gizmo1
+* Create a new branch, it's recommended to use a meaningfull name. for instance [initials]-[fix/feature]-[some name] i.e mo-feature-gizmo1
  `git checkout -b mo-feature-gizmo1`
 * If the pull request is associated with an issue then reference the issue in the name.
 For example:
   `git checkout -b issue_100`